canonical/dqlite/README.md

 range and represents a tracing level, where `0` means "no traces" emitted, `5` enables minimum (FATAL records only), and `1` enables maximum verbosity (all:
 DEBUG, INFO, WARN, ERROR, FATAL records).

+Set `LIBDQLITE_DISABLE_FALLOCATE` before startup to disable the use of `posix_fallocate()` during filesystem capability probing and file allocation.
+Any value other than `0` disables fallocate.